Kosul58/Ecommerce-API/readme.md

 - **Maintainability**: Separation of concerns using controllers, services, and repositories
 - **Validation and Error Safety**: Strong input validation and error management mechanisms

+# Authentication Flow (Signup/Signin)

+## Signup

+### Route: POST /api/user/signup or POST /api/seller/signup

+### Input: JSON with user details (name, username, phone, email, password, etc.)

+### Logic:

+-> Validate input using Joi.

+-> Check if username,phone,email is already used.

+-> Hash the password using bcrypt.

+-> Save user to DB.

+-> Create a cart (for users).

+-> Generate a JWT token and return it in the response.

+## Signin

+### Route: POST /api/user/signin or POST /api/seller/signin

+### Input: JSON with username, email and password.

+### Logic:

+-> Validate input.

+-> Find user by username and email.

+-> Compare password with hashed password in DB.

+-> If valid, generate and return JWT token.

+## Token Usage

+-> Include token in Authorization: Bearer <token> header for protected routes.

+-> Middleware checks and verifies the token.

+-> Role-based access control is enforced based on the user type in the token.

+# Product Flow

+## Add Product

+### Route: POST /api/product

+### Input: JSON with name, price, inventory , description and category

+.

 <!-- verifytoken
 authorize role